LucidIndian/mastermind/README.md

 How to Use the Project

 - Run code in IRB
-- Run from the command line:  $ ruby mastermind.rb
+- Run file from the command line:  $ ruby mastermind.rb
 - Paste code with Replit

-By @TyghWalters - Aug 2022
+By @TyghWalters - Aug-Sept 2022